 CASE SUMMARY

-On December 21, 2021, a coalition of civil and voting rights organizations and Maryland voters filed a federal lawsuit against Baltimore County, the members of the Baltimore County Council, and the Baltimore County Board of Elections challenging Baltimore County's enacted County Council redistricting plan as violating the federal Voting Rights Act.
-Specifically, plaintiffs allege the enacted plan violates Section 2 of the VRA because it results in the dilution of Black voters' voting strength by drawing only one majority-Black council district when two could have been drawn.
-They sought a declaratory judgment that the plan violated the VRA, an injunction barring the defendants from implementing or using the plan in future elections, and a court order requiring the County Council to adopt a new plan which complied with the VRA.
+On December 21, 2021, a coalition of civil and voting rights organizations and Maryland voters filed a federal lawsuit against Baltimore County, the Baltimore County Council members, and the Baltimore County Board of Elections challenging the enacted County Council redistricting plan as diluting Black voters’ voting strength in violation of § 2 of the federal Voting Rights Act (“VRA”).
+They sought a declaratory judgment the plan violated the VRA, an injunction barring the plan from use in future elections, and an order requiring the County Council to adopt a new, lawful plan.

 CASE LIBRARY